syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Charts.md

 {% endhighlight %}
 {% endtabs %}

-N>style value must be between 1 to 48, Otherwise argument exception will be thrown and style value changes will not affect to 2016 charts.
+N>Style value must be between 1 to 48, otherwise argument exception will be thrown.
+Style value changes will not affect 2016 charts.

 The complete code snippet illustrating the above options is shown below.